-The Dealers have, in a Programme Agreement (the "Programme Agreement") dated February 5, 2014, agreed (or, when acceding thereto, will agree) with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes (or beneficial interests therein).
+The Dealers have, in an amended and restated program agreement (the "Programme Agreement") dated April 27, 2015, agreed (or, when acceding thereto, will agree) with the Issuer a basis upon which they or any of them may from time to time agree to purchase Notes (or beneficial interests therein).
 Any such agreement will extend to those matters stated under "Form of the Notes" and "Terms and Conditions of the Notes."
-In the Programme Agreement, the Issuer has agreed to reimburse the Dealers for certain of their expenses in connection with the establishment and any future update of the Program and the issue of Notes under the Program and to indemnify the Dealers against certain losses, claims, costs, expenses, damages, demands or liabilities incurred by them in connection therewith.
+In the Programme Agreement, the Issuer has agreed to reimburse the Dealers for certain of their expenses in connection with the establishment, this update and any future update of the Program and the issue of Notes under the Program and to indemnify the Dealers against certain losses, claims, costs, expenses, damages, demands or liabilities incurred by them in connection therewith.

-In connection with any offering of Notes, one or more Dealer(s) may purchase and sell Notes (or beneficial interests therein) in the secondary market.
-These transactions may include overallotment, syndicate covering transactions and stabilizing transactions.
+In connection with any offering of Notes, one or more Dealer(s) might purchase and sell Notes (or beneficial interests therein) in the secondary market.
+These transactions might include overallotment, syndicate covering transactions and stabilizing transactions.
 Overallotment involves the sale of Notes (or beneficial interests therein) in excess of the principal amount of Notes to be purchased by the Dealer(s) in an offering, which creates a short position for the applicable Dealer(s).
 Covering transactions involve the purchase of the Notes (or beneficial interests therein) in the open market after the distribution has been completed in order to cover short positions.
 Stabilizing transactions consist of certain bids or purchases of Notes (or beneficial interests therein) made for the purpose of preventing or retarding a decline in the market price of the Notes (or beneficial interests therein) while the offering is in progress.
-Any of these activities may have the effect of preventing or retarding a decline in the market price of the Notes (or beneficial interests therein).
-They may also cause the price of the Notes (or beneficial interests therein) to be higher than the price that otherwise would exist in the open market in the absence of these transactions.
-The applicable Dealer(s) may conduct these transactions in the over-the-counter market or otherwise.
-If a Dealer commences any of these transactions, it may discontinue them at any time.
-Under U.K. laws and regulations stabilizing activities may only be carried on by the Stabilizing Manager(s) (or persons acting on behalf of any Stabilizing Manager(s)) and only for a limited period following the Issue Date of the relevant Tranche of Notes.
+Any of these activities might have the effect of preventing or retarding a decline in the market price of the Notes (or beneficial interests therein).
+They might also cause the price of these transactions.
+The applicable Dealer(s) might conduct these transactions in the over-the-counter market or otherwise.
+If a Dealer commences any of these transactions, it might discontinue them at any time.
+Under U.K. laws and regulations, stabilizing activities may only be carried on by the Stabilizing Manager(s) (or persons acting on behalf of any Stabilizing Manager(s)) and only for a limited period following the Issue Date of the relevant Tranche of Notes.

 All or certain of the Dealers, the Arranger and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
-The Dealers, the Arranger or their respective affiliates may have performed investment banking and advisory services for the Bank and its affiliates from time to time for which they may have received fees, expenses, reimbursements and/or other compensation.
-The Dealers, the Arranger or their respective affiliates may, from time to time, engage in transactions with and perform advisory and other services for the Bank and its affiliates in the ordinary course of their business.
+The Dealers, the Arranger or their respective affiliates might have performed investment banking and advisory services for the Bank and its affiliates from time to time for which they may have received fees, expenses, reimbursements and/or other compensation.
+The Dealers, the Arranger or their respective affiliates might, from time to time, engage in transactions with and perform advisory and other services for the Bank and its affiliates in the ordinary course of their business.
 Certain of the Dealers, the Arranger and/or their respective affiliates have acted and expect in the future to act as a lender to the Bank and/or other members of the Group and/or otherwise participate in transactions with the Group.